Data protection policy

 Data Security and Security Measures

+We are committed to protecting your privacy and handling your personal data confidentially.
+To prevent the manipulation, loss, or misuse of your personal data we have stored, we implement comprehensive technical and organizational security precautions that are regularly reviewed and adapted to the latest state of technological progress.
+This includes using recognized encryption processes such as SSL and TLS.
 However, due to the structure of the internet, it is possible that data protection regulations and the aforementioned security measures are not observed by other individuals or institutions who do not fall within the sphere of our responsibility.
 Data disclosed by unencrypted means, for example via email, is especially vulnerable to third-party access.
 We are unable to influence this by technical means.
 It is the responsibility of the user to protect the data they have made available against misuse by using encryption or other similar methods.

 Chief Data Protection Officer